 UPDATE - March 16, 2023

-Amber Tuccaro's family held a press conference today in hopes of revitalizing efforts on this case.
-It has been thirteen years since Amber was last seen and no arrests have been made.
-The RCMP have acknowledged that they fumbled the case from the beginning and lacked urgency and care in their efforts to help find Amber.
+Amber Tuccaro’s family held a press conference today in hopes of revitalizing efforts in the case.
+It has been thirteen years since Amber was last seen, and no arrests have been made.
+The RCMP have acknowledged that they mishandled the case from the beginning, lacking urgency and care in their investigation.

 The family now works with the RCMP but still want to see the system improved.
 The RCMP have said they will not stop investigating until charges are laid.